 Teluk Kambahu

 Teluk Kambahu is actually three dive sites in total – commonly referred to as TK1, TK2 and TK3 – and is one of Lembeh's most expansive diving areas.
 Depending on the day's current, you may have the opportunity to combine more than one site into a single tank.
 All three of the TK sites begin with shallow and silty flat bottoms, eventually transforming into black sand slopes.
-This ‘muck’ provides the perfect place to search for strange bottom dwellers like sea moths and flying gurnards, and hard to spot cephalopods, including coconut, blue-ringed, and mimic octopus.
+This ‘muck’ provides the perfect place to search for strange bottom dwellers like sea moths and flying gurnards, and hard to spot cephalopods, including coconut, mimic, and blue-ringed octopus.
 As you head deeper, you'll encounter scattered coral bommies and patches of sponge and soft coral, where a wide variety of crabs, shrimp, and frogfish can be found hiding out in the crevasses.

 indonesia-guide